ubergrape/grape-ds/web/README.md

-# Storybook for Web Components
+# Storybook for web components

 This directory contains our web storybook project.
 It is built with [Storybook](https://storybook.js.org/) and contains all React components which can be used in the Grape web client, with so called stories to showcase their usage and interactively try them out in the browser.